seanybaby1122/seanybaby1122/README.md

-# prompt: import networkx as nx
+# prompt: prompt: import networkx as nx

+import networkx as nx

 # import matplotlib.pyplot as plt
 # from matplotlib_venn import venn2
 # # Step 1: Define your symbolic data